Jukebox History 1914-1933

 at the factory.
 The first version was not selective, but sounded good, and when

-Herbert S. Mills finally accepted to listen to the phonograph, he decided that
+Herbert S. Mills finally agreed to listen to the phonograph, he decided that

 tools to make it in the factory should be made.
 The second version of the